 If you want to make sure a team member sees something pertaining to a project on the dashboard, then you can simply mention them in an update like this @DrFauci to include him on your coronavirus solution project.

 Public or Private Channels

-Microsoft Teams has a quality app for your phone, and can be used on a tablet or a PC as well.
-No matter what device you are on, you can see the various documents and details that is shared within that channel.
+Microsoft Teams has a quality app for your phone and can be used on a tablet or a PC as well.
+No matter what device you are on, you can see the various documents and details that are shared within that channel.